 User-involvement, co-creation, Smart Cities

 It is often difficult to handle user-involvement and -engagement in urban or rural planning.
 Especially when it needs to address and engage children and young people.
 But this challenge can be solved with Minecraft.
 Because of Minecraft’s huge user base, users with local knowledge and interest will join in and take part as soon a new server with a version of the real world in Minecraft is opened.
 For instance, local children can be invited to visit a Minecraft-model when a new school is planned.
 In the model they can build their version of the surroundings, the playground or eg. the sports fields.

 The images show plans for a new school in Odder, Denmark, where children were invited to participate in the indoor decorations.
 3D architectural data from: CEBRA Architects.

 The city of Stavanger as it is planned.
 Planned buildings are shown in white between existing buildings.

 All around the globe Minecraft is being used for game-based learning in geography, history, mathematics, democracy and cultural exchange.
-With the release of Minecraft: Education Edition Microsoft is dedicated to bring game into schools all around the globe.
-And thousands of teachers are joining with their classes.
+With the release of Minecraft: Education Edition Microsoft is dedicated to bring the game into schools all around the globe.
+And thousands of teachers have already joined with their classes.

 In GeoBoxers, we also see increasing interest among students, teachers and publishers for game-based learning.
 Minecraft is key to the realization because of its common creative platform and its enormous crowd of users, its flexibility and ease of use.
 Real geodata in Minecraft further enables the use of game-based learning in geography, for virtual excursions, lessons in urban planning, history lectures etc.